 -

 Fellows work within The Road Home Program: The National Center of Excellence for Veterans and Their Families at RUSH.
-Road Home Program is part of the Warrior Care Network as a Midwest regional center for the treatment of PTSD and related diagnoses through a two-week intensive outpatient program (IOP) focused on combat and military sexual trauma.
-Road Home Program also provides individualized care on an outpatient (OP) basis to Veterans and their loved ones to help heal the invisible wounds of war.
+Road Home Program is part of the Warrior Care Network as a Midwest regional center for the treatment of PTSD and related diagnoses through a two-week accelerated treatment, or intensive outpatient, program focused on combat and military sexual trauma.
+Road Home Program also provides individualized care on an outpatient basis to Veterans, Service Members, and their loved ones to help heal the invisible wounds of war.
 Fellows play an integral role in our clinical program and have ample opportunity to treat Veterans as well as family members across the lifespan (depending on the fellow’s interests and background).
 Training at Road Home Program is ongoing through individual and group supervision, didactics, and implementation of various evidence-based treatments with a focus on Cognitive Processing Therapy and Unified Protocol.

 Yes (three positions)